From http://projects.propublica.org/nonprofits. © Copyright 2013 Pro Publica Inc.

 Nonprofits in the States

-The combined total revenue, filed by all tax-exempt organizations headquartered in the state during the 2012 calendar year, as well as the state's highest-revenue tax exempt organization.
+The combined total revenue, filed by all tax-exempt organizations headquartered in the state during fiscal years ending in the 2012 calendar year, as well as the state's highest-revenue tax exempt organization over that period.

 |State||Total Revenue||Nonprofit with the Highest Revenue|

 Nonprofit Explorer includes nonprofit tax return data released by the IRS starting in April 2013 for tax returns processed by the IRS during 2012 and 2013.
 This generally consists of filings for the 2011 and 2012 fiscal years, but may include older records.
 The IRS data release includes only a subset of what can be found in the full Form 990s.
 Wherever possible, we've linked to PDFs of the full 990 for each organization, some going back ten years, collected at public.resource.org.

 Which Organizations Are Here?

 Every organization that has been recognized as tax exempt by the IRS has to file Form 990 every year, unless they make less than $200,000 in revenue and have less than $500,000 in assets, in which case they have to file form 990-EZ.
 Organizations making less than $50,000 don’t have to file either form but do have to let the IRS they’re still in business via an "e-Postcard."